Plesk Pricing: What You'll Actually Pay (And How to Save)

 Plesk Partner Program for Agencies and Hosts

-- API access for automated license provisioning
+- API access for automated license provisioning, which saved Linda maybe four hours a week

 The Extension Problem: Hidden Costs to Consider